 But we were always physically close, always touching.
 She was queer as fuck, but she didn’t have parents who were like, “being gay is totally normal”, the way I did.
-She lived in Staten Island with her crazily messed up family, so she spent days at a time in the city, at the safe haven of the apartment I shared with my mom.
-And then she got a scholarship to this fancy prep school program, and I had to go visit her.
+She lived in Staten Island with her family, so she spent days at a time in the city, at the safe haven of the apartment I shared with my mom.
+And then she got a scholarship to this fancy prep school program, and I went to visit her.

 On the bus I opened the comic book, and I met Danielle and Rahne and Sam and Illyana and Kitty and a red-haired girl named Rachel.